How to Cook Brown Rice Perfectly

 Medium-Grain Brown Rice

 Medium-grain rice is not as fluffy as long-grain brown rice, but not as sticky as short-grain.
 The grains are two to three times longer than their width.
-It's good for rice patties or in casseroles.
+It's good for brown rice recipes like rice patties or casseroles.

 Short-Grain Brown Rice

 Short-grain rice has grains that are more round than elongated.
-It releases starch when cooked, yielding a characteristic moist, sticky texture.
-Use it in place of white sticky rice for sushi, or in risotto or rice pudding.
+It releases starch when cooked, yielding its characteristically moist, sticky texture.
+Use it in place of white sticky rice for sushi, a stir fry. fried rice, in risotto or rice pudding.

 Jasmine Brown Rice